 Step 4: Publishing Your Frame

 Choose a relevant name that accurately describes the frame and makes it easy for users to find.
-If the frame is for a specific event or campaign, include the event name or campaign hashtag in the title.
+Also, if the frame is for a specific event or campaign, include the event name or campaign hashtag in the title.
 This will help users find your frame when searching for it on Facebook.

 Step 5: Promotion and Engagement